LGR2/LGRblog/content/post/Mongolia.md

 ~~The second constraint is China’s Zero-Covid Policy.
 At the heart of Mongolia’s dilemma for growth is that Mongolia and China differ in their strategy for dealing with Covid.
 Mongolia’s measures are directed towards adaptation while China is focused on maintaining its Zero-Covid policy, i.e., zero transmission of the virus.
 The Zero-Covid Policy impedes the volume of Mongolian exports and increases the border crossing time because of the increased required paperwork and quarantine time for truck drivers.
-As a result, border crossing times have more than doubled.~~ Not only is Mongolia entirely dependent on exporting its natural resources, but it also entirely dependent on China to buy those natural resources.
+As a result, border crossing times have more than doubled.~~

 ### **Tackling these constraints**